 Synopsys and the RWTH Aachen University / Germany held the ASIP University Day 2018, an informal workshop to learn more about the exciting options ASIPs offer, and what it takes to develop them.

-If you were there or if you you were not able to attend the event and would like furhter information, please contact us.
+If you were there or if you were not able to attend the event and would like further information, please submit this form.

 Markus Willems, Synopsys

 ASIPs have established themselves as an implementation option next to standard processors IP and fixed-function RTL.
 They combine hardware specialization with flexibility through software programmability.
 This talk will provide an introduction into Synopsys' ASIP Designer tool-suite, targeted markets, business models, and how Synopsys collaborates with university partners in this domain.

 |ASIP Designer at ETH class: Extending the RISC-V ISA for Efficient Near-Sensor Data Analytic Algorithms